papakoala/ptbra/_pages/privacypolicy.md

 # Payment provider

 The App uses Apple as a payment provider for in-app purchases.
 Apple's Privacy Policy can be found here https://www.apple.com/legal/privacy/en-ww/

 # In-app purchases

-The App uses Revenue Cat as a management provider for in-app purchases RevenueCat's privacy policy can be found here https://www.revenuecat.com/gdpr
+The App uses Revenue Cat as an in-app subscription platform to manage in-app purchases.
+RevenueCat's privacy policy can be found here https://www.revenuecat.com/gdpr

-# Advertisements
+# Advertising
 The App uses Google AdMob to serve ads for the free version of the App.
 AdMob, is Google's mobile app advertising platform designed specifically for app developers.
-In order to understand Google's use of Data, consult Google's partner policy.
+Google may use the advertising ID from the device on which the ad is serving to generate interests and demographics (for example, 'sports enthusiasts').
+Interests, demographics, and other data may be used to serve better targeted ads to the user.
+You may choose to opt out of personalized ads here  https://www.google.com/settings/ads

+Google AdMob collects:

 Personal Data:
 * Online identifiers, including cookie identifiers